albertoruibal/carballo/readme.md

 * Polyglot Opening Book support; in the code I include Fruit's Small Book
 * FEN notation import/export support, also EPD support for testing
 * Pluggable evaluator function, distinct functions provided: the Simplified Evaluator Function, other Complete and other Experimental
-* Parametrizable evaluator (only for the complete &amp; experimental evaluators)
+* Parameterizable evaluator (only for the complete &amp; experimental evaluators)
 * Contempt factor
 * UCI interface with lots of UCI options (for chess GUIs like Arena)
 * The core of the chess engine was converted to C# using Sharpen

-It scores 2513 ELO points at BT2630 tests in my Intel Core i7-3667U CPU @ 2.00GHz.
+It scores 2522 ELO points at BT2630 tests in my Intel Core i7-3667U CPU @ 2.00GHz.
-It also solves 291 positions of the 300 WinAtChess test (at 5 seconds each).
+It also solves 290 positions of the 300 WinAtChess test (at 5 seconds each).
 His real strength is about 2200 ELO points, you can check his tournament ranking at http://www.computerchess.org.uk/ccrl/

 Authors